joemull/librarycloud-application-profile/README.md

 Non-Latin script metadata may occur in records from other sources, but it will not be marked for association with its transliteration.

 ## Profile by MODS Top-Level Element
-***titleInfo***
+`_titleInfo_`

-Most, but not all, records will include at least one top-level titleInfo element.
+Most, but not all, records will include at least one top-level `titleInfo` element.
 The exception is a subset of archival component records from ArchivesSpace.
-Lacking a titleInfo, these are required to have a top-level originInfo/dateCreated.
+Lacking a `titleInfo`, these are required to have a top-level `originInfo`/`dateCreated`.
 See an [example](https://api.lib.harvard.edu/v2/items?q=hou02652c00990).

 *Attribute Usage*:
 *type* or *otherType*: